vaneseltine/nominally/paper.md

 parsing single human names of Western name order (first middle last).
 `Nominally` began from a fork of `python-nameparser`, initially aiming to refactor code and improve certain test cases.
-As development continued through a complete overhaul, the current core state of `nominally` accurately handles a wider range of names.
+Development continued through a complete overhaul, and `nominally` now accurately handles a wider range of names without requiring user customization.
 `Probablepeople` and `name-cleaver`
-both extend their processes to simultaneously address capturing the details of multiple names, politicians, or companies.
+both cast a wider nat, simultaneously addressing capture of multiple names, politicians, or companies.
-By narrowing the scope to single human names, `nominally` loses the broader applications of these packages but gains accuracy in this core capacity.
+By narrowing the scope to single human names, `nominally` loses the broader applications of these packages but gains accuracy in its core capacity.

 # Examples